- 453 Sherrill Center

 Dr. Lanou publishes on the relationship between vegetarian diets and dairy products and health.
 In addition, she does collaborative research on engaged interdisciplinary ways of teaching and learning, and the health impacts of social isolation among other public health focused topics.
 See list below for selected journal articles.
 She is the author of Building Bone Vitality (McGraw-Hill; June 2009) and Healthy Eating for Life for Children (John Wiley & Sons, Inc.; Feb.
 2002).
-Dr. Lanou also does consulting for non-profit organizations on efforts to help laypersons and health care professionals shift to whole food plant-based eating styles for promotion of long-term wellness.
-Dr. Lanou formerly served as Physician's Committee for Responsible Medicine (PCRM) nutrition director overseeing nutrition education and outreach programs and advocating for healthier diets.
+Dr. Lanou also supports partner agencies' efforts to improve food systems and on efforts to help laypersons and health care professionals shift to whole food plant-based eating styles for promotion of long-term wellness.

 - Ph.D. in Human Nutrition from Cornell University